sjmudd/webscalesql-rpm/README.md

 and this will install this and a few other required packages needed to build the rpms.

-- Get my repo: git clone https://github.com/sjmudd/webscalesql-rpm.git The build script has been adjusted to find the right locations for where to put the different files needed to build a new rpm.
 - Build the rpm
 ```
 $ sh build [/path/to/webscalesql.git/repo]